montero-melis/2018_replication_sheb-pulv2013/team_instructions/data-coding_workflow_1810_replication-natives.md

 1. Write the correctly remembered target words (i.e., those words that actually appeared in the corresponding trial) in the exact order the participant says them.
 Think as each word occupying a slot, and there are four slots per trial.
 2. Separate each word with a comma, and do not use any spaces.
 3. If the participant omits one word, or says "I don't know, I can't remember, something" or something similar that clearly indicates they cannot remember one of the target words, write `O` (for omission) instead, in the same slot where you would otherwise write the target word.
 Also separate the `O` from the other target words with commas.
+4. If the participant says less than four words and does not clearly indicate an omission by saying "I don't know, something, I can't remember", we will put the omission code(s) in the slot(s) that allow for the least amount of shift errors, but without altering the order in which the participant says the words.
+For example, if the participant says the target words "w1,w3,w4," we code the omission in slot 2, if the participant says the target words "w2,w4,w3," we code the omission in slot 1 (see more examples below, ex.
+6 and 7)
-4. If the participant replaces a target word with another word, e.g. says "pluck" instead of the target word "pat", annotate this by writing `R=pluck` ("R" for replacement) in the slot that would otherwise correspond to the word "pat".
+5. If the participant replaces a target word with another word, e.g. says "pluck" instead of the target word "pat", annotate this by writing `R=pluck` ("R" for replacement) in the slot that would otherwise correspond to the word "pat".
 Also separate `R=pluck` with commas and do not use any spaces.
 If the participant says more than one replacement word for the same target word, e.g. "pluck, clutch" rather than just "pluck", separate the different replacement words with `/` like this:
 `R=pluck/clutch`.
-5. If the participant says five words, and it is clear that there are not two replacement words for the same target word (see example 3 below), then we code it as an addition, which is alway put at the end of the responses, after the 4th slot.
+6. If the participant says five words, and it is clear that there are not two replacement words for the same target word (see example 3 below), then we code it as an addition, which is alway put at the end of the responses, after the 4th slot.
 We code it like this: `A=<added_word>` and also separate it from the other responses with a comma, and use no spaces.
 If there is more than one addition, we separate them the same way we do with replacements, i.e., `A=strike/trot` (see example 5 below)

 Here are some examples to clarify: